 Academic life in Sixth Form is about individual choice and learning beyond the ordinary business of a curriculum.
-Every student will create a programme of four individual elements of study.
-They will choose 3 or 4 A-levels as the core of their academic work, some taught jointly with Abingdon School.
+Every student creates a programme of four individual elements of study.
+They choose three or four A-levels as the core of their academic work, some taught jointly with Abingdon School.
 Students can then add a St Katharine’s Study option to suit their own academic interests.

 St Katharine’s Study